Home

 Wolfgang von Kempelen

-What is behind the person, who created two hotly debated technical sensations from late XVIII century—the mechanical chess player called the Turk and the Speaking Machine
+What is behind the person, who created two hotly debated technical sensations from the late XVIII century — the mechanical chess player called the Turk and the Speaking Machine?

-Johann Wolfgang Ritter von Kempelen was born on 23 January 1734 (baptised in St. Martin’s Cathedral under the name Wolfgangus Franciscus de Paola Joannes Elemosinarius) in Preßburg, Habsburg Empire (now Bratislava, Slovakia).
-He was the son of a noble court counsellor and controller of the tax office since 1715 Engelbert Kempelen (1680–1761) (of Irish descent), and his wife Anna Terézia Spindler, the daughter of the former mayor of Preßburg.
+Johann Wolfgang Ritter von Kempelen was born on 23 January 1734 (baptized in St. Martin’s Cathedral under the name Wolfgangus Franciscus de Paola Joannes Elemosinarius) in Preßburg, Habsburg Empire (now Bratislava, Slovakia).
+He was the son of a noble court counselor and controller of the tax office since 1715, Engelbert Kempelen (1680–1761) (of Irish descent), and his wife Anna Terézia Spindler, the daughter of the former mayor of Preßburg.
 The native house of Kempelen is still preserved in Bratislava (see the photo below).

 The native house of Wolfgang Kempelen in Bratislava

 Wolfgang Kempelen attended primary school in Preßburg, and in 1850 went to Győr for his secondary education.
-After finishing secondary school, the choice was not easy, as many things interested him—he wanted to study physics, mathematics, natural sciences, architecture, literature, or even music.
-Some sources mention he studied philosophy and law in Vienna University but the lists of enrolment show no entry for Kempelen.
+After finishing secondary school, the choice was not easy, as many things interested him — he wanted to study physics, mathematics, natural sciences, architecture, literature, or even music.
+Some sources mention he studied philosophy and law at Vienna University but the lists of enrolment show no entry for Kempelen.

 After a long travel throughout Italy, visiting Rome and Naples, among other places, in 1855 Kempelen took part in the compilation commission to translate the Codex Theresianus (the Empress Maria Theresia’s civil law book) from Latin to German.
 Everybody was satisfied with his prompt and punctual work, and soon Kempelen became the Hungarian court’s advisor, and later in 1857 the secretary.

 In 1766 Kempelen was appointed as the director of the Hungarian salt mines.
-In 1768 he became settlement commissioner for the Banat region, where the Vienna court carried on an intensive settlement policy to repopulate the provinces at its south east border, to a large extent with Germans.
-He was responsible for the settlement of 37000 families, organizing of communities, and designing houses for the settlers.
-He also managed to introduce a new crop, flax (to produce linen), and built a silk factory.
-Around Timisoara, the main city of Banat, Kempelen directed draining the swamps, rebuilding the roads and schools.
+In 1768 he became settlement commissioner for the Banat region, where the Vienna court carried on an intensive settlement policy to repopulate the provinces at its southeast border, to a large extent with Germans.
+He was responsible for the settlement of 37,000 families, organizing communities, and designing houses for the settlers.
+He also managed to introduce a new crop, flax (to produce linen) and built a silk factory.
+Around Timisoara, the main city of Banat, Kempelen directed draining the swamps and rebuilding the roads and schools.
 Thus Banat was completely reborn.
-Kempelen’s numerous visits are reflected in three substantial reports to the Vienna court in 1768, 1769 and 1770 in which he gave account to the repopulating commission, presented a plan for a systematic organization of the Banat and described the local mines and institutions.
-Maria Theresia was greatly satisfied and, in 1771, granted 1000 Gulden for his services and an annuity of the same sum.
+Kempelen’s numerous visits are reflected in three substantial reports to the Vienna court in 1768, 1769, and 1770 in which he gave account to the repopulating commission, presented a plan for a systematic organization of the Banat, and described the local mines and institutions.
+Maria Theresia was greatly satisfied and, in 1771, granted 1,000 Gulden for his services and an annuity of the same sum.

 In 1770 his masterpiece was first demonstrated to the Empress in Vienna.
 In a very short time, this machine became world famous, and the whole of Europe wanted to see it.
 No automaton of the XVIII century was so frequently described.
 Many people strove to figure out the machine’s secret, and already in 1785 someone guessed there was a man hidden in the cabinet, who moved the figures, and this was the holy truth.